angang0123/my_project/Entitlement API/readme.md

-# Research Entitlement API Implementation (Internal)
+# Research Entitlement API Implementation

 This tutorial is for research contribution CAMs to get to know entitlement API, and help their conversation with contributors who may be interested in adopting entitlement API.
 I will try to explain all concepts and list detailed instructions in plain words.
 To keep this tutorial as simple and clean as possible, external links will be used.
 Please use navigators to switch among sections/pages.